jajoosiddhant/Advanced-Embedded-Software-Development-AESD/Modules (HW3)/README.md

 **Timer Module:**
 This folder consists of a timer_module.c code to create an out of tree kernel module in order to run it on Beaglebone Green.
 The kernel module uses a kernel timer to periodically wakeup every 500 msec by default.
 Each time timetimer wakes up, a function is executed which prints to the kernel log NAME and a count of how many times the kernel has been fired (this can be viewed using the "dmesg" command on the command line).
 The kernel module also takes two parameters: a string which needs to be displayed in place of NAME and the timer count time in milliseconds.
-These parameters need to be specified at the time of inserting the module (example: **sudo insmod timer _module.ko name=Siddhant period=1000**).
+These parameters need to be specified at the time of inserting the module (example: 'sudo insmod timer _module.ko name=Siddhant period=1000').
 Using the **lsmod** command would display all the current modules.
 **sudo rmmod timer_module.ko** is used to remove the module.
 The folder also consists of a **MAKEFILE** to cross-compile the module code for Beaglebone Green on UBUNTU using buildroot.